HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 **TODO**:
 post json to flask
+and propigate the mood etc to llm featch

 - featch user location (in page once initial, update everytime by bringing the variable from llm procces file) get new location from json